Ankit-Rattan/qr-code-Frontend-Mentor/README.md

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

+## New Changes Added Using jQuery
+SlideUp on clicking QR
+FadeIn when click on Click Me

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.